 The actions we want the Pinner to take in this stage include:

-- read a blog post with longer-term intention
+- read a blog post with the longer-term intention

 - sign up for your email list